appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

    - 5248001: Client-side HTTP parameter pollution (stored)

 *L2*
-1. Verification shall confirm that application is not vulnerable to HTTP parameter pollution as defined in WSTG-INPV-04.
+1. Test shall confirm that application is not vulnerable to HTTP parameter pollution as defined in WSTG-INPV-04.

 ---